 Congratulations!
 Getting married is one of the most exciting times of your life, and we want to offer you what support we can as you prepare for the big day.
 Although there is a lot to be organised, make sure you enjoy this time.
 We would love to talk to you about arranging a Christian wedding ceremony and help you understand what a Christian marriage is all about.
 Please be aware that it is a requirement of the church for at least one of the couple to be baptised.
 If you'd like to be baptised please contact us.

-We offer three locations that can host up to 200 people and our team can assist with the set up of the church and provide an organist, if required.
+We offer three locations that can host up to 200 people and provide an organist, if required.
 You need to contact the office and make an appointment to talk to the minister.
 They will talk to you about the marriage preparation and confirm with you the date and time.

 Marriage & WEDDING PREPARATION

 The Anglican Church offers a range of Marriage liturgies which you will have time to study carefully and, in consultation with the officiating Minister, develop into an order of service that is appropriate for you.
 The link takes you to an online version so you may peruse these before meeting up with the minister.